hima0305/DocSpot-Seamless-Appointment-Booking-for-Health/README.md

-This repository is now managed by Gowthamireddy147.
+This repository is now managed by Ananth.